alejo4373/Todos-API/README.md

     ```
 5. To test the API using Postman create a Postman environment and add the environment variable `server_address`.
 Set it's value to the url heroku gave your app e.g. `https://fsw62-todos-api.herokuapp.com`.
 More on this [here](https://learning.getpostman.com/docs/postman/environments_and_globals/intro_to_environments_and_globals/).

-    Test the API with this Postman collect:
+    Test the API with this Postman collection.
+Click to Download:

     [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/2db327bfd6ea8e58ddbe)

-6. Once verified what everything works share with the class the url for them to start playing.
-It should look something similar to: `https://fsw62-todos-api2.herokuapp.com/`
+6. Once verified what everything works share the url with the class and let them play with it.
+Your url should look something similar to: `https://fsw62-todos-api2.herokuapp.com`

 ## API Docs